New Zealand Certificate in Construction Trade Skills, Carpentry (Level 3)

 Our tutors make sure you know how to handle yourself on a building site.
 You’ll learn how to use hand and power tools, understand health and safety practices on-site and become more confident and more employable on a building site.

-Graduates of Tai Poutini Polytechnic’s building and construction programmes are in-demand.
-Local builders are busy right now and they are keen to employ graduates who have learned the basics and know how to get the job done.
+Graduates of this programme are in-demand.
+Local builders are busy right now and they’re keen to employ graduates who have learned the basics and know how to get the job done.

 Core elements

-• New Zealand Certificate in Construction Trade Skills Level 4
+This qualification can lead on to the New Zealand Certificate in Construction Trades Skills Level 4 and the National Certificate in

 Career opportunities